Master of Liberal Arts (Western Civilisation)

 Thanks to the generous provision of a Philanthropic Agreement between ACU and the Ramsay Centre for Western Civilisation, up to ten (10) master's scholarships are available for eligible students undertaking this degree annually, valued at $48,000 ($32,000 per year for 1.5 years when studying full time).
 Students eligible for a scholarship will be selected by a committee comprising senior ACU and Ramsay Centre staff.

-You can register your interest for the Master of Liberal Arts (Western Civilisation) and our AskACU team will get in touch with more information.
+Apply now for the Master of Liberal Arts (Western Civilisation) or register your interest and our AskACU team will get in touch with more information.

 Limited Commonwealth Supported Places (CSP) available.